-ADDIS ABABA- Ethiopia’s Ministry of Transport and UAE’s DP World have signed today a Memorandum of Understanding for the development of the Ethiopian side of the Berbera Corridor.
+ADDIS ABABA- Ethiopia’s Ministry of Transport and UAE’s DP World signed a Memorandum of Understanding to develop the Ethiopian side of the Berbera Corridor.

-The MoU was signed on Thursday between minister of Transport Dagmawit Moges and chairman of the DP WORLD, Sultan Ahmed Bin Sulayem, in Addis Ababa.
+The MoU was signed on Thursday between Transport minister Dagmawit Moges and chairman of the DP WORLD, Sultan Ahmed Bin Sulayem, in Addis Ababa.

 DP World UAE and its partners will invest up to US$1bn in developing supply chain infrastructure along the corridor.
-Tis investment includes dry port, silos, warehouses, container yards, cool and cold chain depots, among others.
+The development includes dry port, silos, warehouses, container yards, cool and cold chain depots, among others.

 Ethiopia’s import-export trade is currently dependent on port Djibouti.
 Its officials are now aims to diversify its port access facilities and services to improve its trade corridor access routes.